|

 IN

-Arts of “The Arcadians” was the most ambitious yet embarked upon.
-The
+the Arts of “The Arcadians” was the most ambitious yet embarked upon.
+The revival

-revival of this elaborately-dressed Edwardian “Musical” was a break-away
+of this elaborately-dressed Edwardian “Musical” was a break-away from the

-from the “safer” Gilbert and Sullivan and Edward German, and, taken as a
+“safer” Gilbert and Sullivan and Edward German, and, taken as a whole, the

-whole, the production was very good, and in parts excellent.
-The show
+production was very good, and in parts excellent.
+The show attracted some

-attracted some attention from the professional critics and we ourselves
+attention from the professional critics and we ourselves felt that the

-encouraging in the extreme.
-He was scrupulously fair, generous where praise
+extreme.
+He was scrupulously fair, generous where praise was due and

-was due and unerring in finding the weak spots.
-So far as the singing was
+unerring in finding the weak spots.
+So far as the singing was concerned,

-concerned, Margaret Groome's performance raised the whole production on to
+Margaret Groome's performance raised the whole production on to a plane not

-a plane not often reached by amateurs.
-Her lovely voice and her sweet
+often reached by amateurs.
+Her lovely voice and her sweet nature captivated

-nature captivated the audience each time she appeared.
-Brenda Stephens sang
+the audience each time she appeared.
+Brenda Stephens sang beautifully and

-beautifully and acted superbly.
-Her Irish brogue, the grace of her
+acted superbly.
+Her Irish brogue, the grace of her movements, her coy

 |